Charles Lucas Engineering: Titan Formula Cars

 Titan racing cars were open seaters raced in Formula 2, Formula 3, and Formula's Ford, Libre, Renault, and Atlantic events.
 The last model made by Titan was the Mark 10, with the final car being made in 1976.

 Mark 1 and 2

 Two individual non-production race cars.

 Mark 3

 The first Titan racing car was the Titan Mark 3.
 It debuted at Silverstone on 15 July 1967 and won the race with Charles Lucas at the wheel.
 The car was powered by a prototype downdraft MAE engine and the win resulted in Charles Lucas Engineering receiving 100 orders for the engine the next day.
 This engine was to become the mainstay of Formula 3 racing until 1970 when the Formula 3 specifications were changed.

 Mark 4

 A Mark 3 car converted to Formula Ford specifications in 1968.

 Mark 5

 The Mark 5, created in 1969, was a Mark 4 modified to take the Hewland Mk8 gearbox.
-The were also some other more minor modifications over the Mark 4.
+There were also some other more minor modifications over the Mark 4.